-The Royal Government of Bhutan, through the Minister of the Ministry of Information and Communications, sets the general direction of aviation policy.
+The Royal Government of Bhutan, through the Ministry of the Ministry of Infrastructure and Transport, sets the general direction of aviation policy.
 The minister is accountable to the cabinet for civil aviation matters, including aviation safety and security.

-BCAA is the legal authority established by the Civil Aviation Act of Bhutan 2016, is the point of contact for coordination with ICAO, and is responsible for the implementation, maintenance, and coordination of the SSP of Bhutan, and for monitoring progress and providing information on the associated implementation plan.
+BCAA, the legal authority established by the Civil Aviation Act of Bhutan 2016, is the point of contact for coordination with ICAO, and is responsible for the implementation, maintenance, and coordination of the SSP of Bhutan, and for monitoring progress and providing information on the associated implementation plan.